andra961/Chat-App-Backend/README.md

 ## Docker

-`PostgreSQL` can be installed either locally or available with the `docker-compose.yaml` file in the root of the project.
+`PostgreSQL` can be installed either locally or made available in a container easily using the `docker-compose.yaml` file in the root of the project.

 If using the latter, be sure to have `Docker` installing and running on your system.